DevNet Lab 17 -- Automated testing with pyATS and Genie

 ### Step 3: Re-run the operational state test job

-This new job run shows that all of the network prefix exchange **operational state** tests for our two routers are now successful.
+This new job run shows that all of the network prefix exchange **operational state** tests for your two routers are now successful.

 ```bash